enviodev/docs/docs/HyperIndex/Advanced/loaders.md

 });
 ```

-In this example, we're using `handlerWithLoader` instead of `handler` and passing it an object with `loader` and `handler` properties.
-The `loader` is an asynchronous function that receives `event` and `context` as arguments.
-The `event` is the same value passed to the handler, and you interact with the `context` just as you would in a standard handler.
-The value returned by the loader is passed to the `loaderReturn` property in the handler.
+In this example, we're using `handlerWithLoader` instead of `handler` and passing an object with `loader` and `handler` properties.
+The `loader` is an asynchronous function that receives `event` and `context` as arguments, similar to the handler.
+The value returned by the loader is passed to the `loaderReturn` parameter in the handler.

 Before processing a batch of events, all corresponding loaders are executed.
-The indexer attempts to load all the required entities into memory with as few database round trips as possible.
-Once all the loaders have run, the handlers for the batch are then executed, using the data loaded into memory.
+The indexer attempts to load all the required entities into memory with as few database roundtrips as possible.
+Once all the loaders have run, the handlers for the batch are executed using the data loaded into memory.

+With this refactor, the same batch of `5,000` events would require only 2 roundtrips to the database.
+The loader for each event groups the `sender` requests into one query and the `receiver` requests into another.

 ### Optimizing for Concurrency

 We can further improve this by maximizing concurrency.
 For instance, both the "sender" and "receiver" accounts can be requested concurrently and awaited at the top level.
-This approach ensures that both requests are made in the same round trip to the database.
+This approach ensures that both requests are made in the same roundtrip to the database.

 ```ts
 ERC20.Transfer.handlerWithLoader({